 Where applicable, the petition may note that the incidents occurred "in the presence of the children."
-However, it is CRUCIAL to remember that alerting the court to danger to the children may trigger an ACS investigation of the petitioner for "failing to protect" them and possibly result in removal of the children.
-In cases where the children have witnessed the violence or where the violence was directed toward the children, the court has an affirmative obligation to protect their welfare.
+However, it is CRUCIAL to remember that alerting the court to danger to the children may trigger an ACS investigation, as the court has an affirmative obligation to protect their welfare.
+Although ACS is prohibited from removing children of abused petitioners solely or primarily because there has been there has been domestic violence in the home, untrained ACS case workers may nonetheless blame the petitioner for the violence and threaten to remove the children if, for example, the petitioner does not go into a shelter or take other steps.
+Additionally, while highly unlikely, it is possible that, once involved with the family, ACS may develop a pretext for intervention to avoid the prohibition.
 If you identify these issues, please contact your CAP Supervisor.
 (For more information on Failure to Protect, see the section entitled, "Guide to Interviewing, Discuss Petitioners' Decisions to Pursue a Family Court Case").